GuoYangLee/mimlab/contact/index.md

 ## Directions

 {% capture text %}
 We are part of the [College of Engineering](https://www.coe.pku.edu.cn/) at Peking University.
-The lab is located in the XinAo Building, Room 4042.
+The lab is located in the Enn Building (新奥工学大楼), Room 4042.

 Address: Yiheyuan Road No.5, Haidian District, Beijing 100871, China.